Sharing passion for aviation!

 There is interesting history about George Bogardus’ aviation activities including his Little Gee Bee airplane, the very same one that he flew back to Washington DC in the late ’40s or early ’50s to promote experimental aviation.

-Here are some interesting reference documents.
+Below and on THIS PAGE are some interesting reference documents.
 Click each one to read.
 Some are large files that may take some time to download.

 1946 Letter from Bogardus explaining the CAA’s initial trial period to register homebuilt aircraft under the Experimental category.